iHemeda/pk-cashasitem/README.md

 ```

-# For core_inventory users (if you have issue with updating money) ⚠️
+# For core_inventory users ⚠️

+# If you have issue with updating money
 # Add this lines at the bottom of `core_inventory/client/main.lua`

 ```lua